philippschroeppel/nebulous/README.md

 Namespaces provide a means to segregate groups of resources across clouds.

 Resources within a given namespace are network isolated using [Tailnet](https://tailscale.com/kb/1136/tailnet), and can be accessed by simply using thier `http://nebu.<namespace>.<name>`.

+Nebulous cloud provides a free [HeadScale](https://github.com/juanfont/headscale) instance to connect your resources, or you can bring your own by simply setting the `NEBU_HEADSCALE_URL` environment variable.

 ## Contributing